mysql/mysql-js/README.md

   Jones adapter for MySQL.
 Licensed GPL v2.
 Requires node-mysql.

 * jones-ndb
-  Native Jones adapater for MySQL Cluster.
+  Native Jones adapter for MySQL Cluster.
 Licensed GPL v2.
   Uses the low-level NDBAPI for data operations, but requires jones-mysql for certain metadata operations such as creating tables.